Shivang0/ducatuscore/packages/ducatuscore-lib-cash/README.md

 You can also run just the Node.js tests with `gulp test:node`, just the browser tests with `gulp test:browser` or create a test coverage report (you can open `coverage/lcov-report/index.html` to visualize it) with `gulp coverage`.

-## Security

-We're using Ducatuscore in production, as are many others, but please use common sense when doing anything related to finances!
-We take no responsibility for your implementation decisions.

-If you find a security issue, please email security@bitpay.com.